yohanvalencia/lakekeeper/docs/docs/developer-guide.md

 ### Running Authorization unit tests

 Some authorization unit tests need to be run against an OpenFGA server.
-They are enabled only if TEST_OPENFGA is set.
+They are excluded by our nextest `default-filter`.
 The workflow for executing them is:

 ```bash
 # Start an OpenFGA server in a docker container